-Oversized solar arrays will be penalized 15 minutes (2 laps) per Tour day (per Track Event day) per excess 1000 cm2 beyond the allowed size specification.
-Oversized solar cars will be penalized 7 minutes (1 lap) per Tour day (per Track Event) per excess 1000 cm2.
+Oversized solar collectors will be penalized 15 minutes (3 laps) per Tour day (per Track Event day) per excess 1000 cm beyond the allowed size specification.
+Oversized solar cars will be penalized 7 minutes (1 lap) per Tour day (per Track Event) per excess 1000 cm.
 If both the array and car are oversized, both penalties will be applied.
-Each penalty will be pro-rated if the oversize area for body or array is less than 1000 cm2 with a minimum of 2 minute per day (2 laps per day) for oversized solar arrays, and a minimum of 1 minute per day (1 lap per day) for oversize solar cars.
+Each penalty will be pro-rated if the oversize area for body or array is less than 1000 cm with a minimum of 2 minutes per day (2 laps per day) for oversized solar collectors, and a minimum of 1 minute per day (1 lap per day) for oversize solar cars.